 Myth 8: Equity release isn’t a safe way to borrow money

-The equity release market is regulated, and has evolved over recent years so that plans come with plenty of safeguards.
+Whilst previously it didn’t have the best reputation, the equity release market is now properly regulated, and has evolved over recent years so that plans come with plenty of safeguards.
 The equity release market is covered by the Financial Services Compensation Scheme (FCSC), which offers consumers protection if something goes wrong with the products they’ve taken out.
 Providers must be authorised by the Financial Conduct Authority (FCA) or Prudential Regulation Authority (PRA).

 Myth 9: I won’t be able to make repayments